feenkcom/sparta/src/Sparta-Core.package/SpartaFontBuilder.class/README.md

 !
 SpartaFontBuilder
 I am a font builder.
-See *https://www.w3.org/TR/CSS2/fonts.html* for more information about fronts styles.
+See *https://www.w3.org/TR/CSS2/fonts.html* for more information about font styles.

 !!
 Overview

 I help developers to create backend specific font groups.
 A font group consists of font families and style.
-Font family can defined be named ("Arial", "Times new Roman", etc) and generic ("sans-serif", "serif", "monospace", etc).
+Font family can be defined as named ("Arial", "Times new Roman", etc) or generic ("sans-serif", "serif", "monospace", etc).
 Font style is represented by a set of properties which include size, weight, stretch, style kind (oblique, bold) and language.

 I am created and managed by canvas.
 Fonts are backend specific and must be only created by me.
 Created fonts can be later used by text painter to actually render strings.